-According to the law, this money must be designated for extracurricular activities that charge a fee for participation and supplement the educational program.
+According to the law, this money must be designated for extracurricular activities that supplement the educational program.
 These activities may include: before- and after-school band clubs; classes; sports programs; and non-recreational field trips.
 Extracurricular programs provide positive learning experiences for children.

 For further information contact Finance at 602-347-2631.

 Tax CREDIT not Tax Deduction!